 Apply for an Employer Identification Number (EIN) from the IRS online or by mail.

 To comply with federal tax requirements, you will need to report payroll taxes on a quarterly and annual basis.
 All new employees at your business must return a completed W-4 form near the start of their employment.

 Avoiding Liability for Discrimination

 Federal, state, and local laws protect people with certain characteristics from discrimination during the hiring process and while employed at a business covered by the law.
 Some of these characteristics include race, sex, age (over 40), religion, and national origin.
 The laws of many states and cities protect a broader range of characteristics and cover more businesses than does federal law.
 This means that you should not assume that complying with federal law is enough.
 Business owners also need to be aware of laws against discrimination when they are considering firing an employee.
 Employment litigation can be a costly, unnecessary burden on your business.
-Read more here about complying with labor and employment laws.

 Offering Employee Benefits